Apex / Apex Steward

 What buyers actually ask about.

 Multi-tenant isolation at the database layer.
-JWT auth with HTTP-only, Secure-flagged cookies.
-End-to-end TLS from the browser to the application origin — no plaintext on the public internet.
-Secrets stored in AWS Systems Manager Parameter Store with KMS-scoped read access.
-Audit logs on governance changes.
+JWT auth with HTTP-only, Secure-flagged cookies and email verification.
+End-to-end TLS from the browser to the application origin.
+Secrets stored in AWS Systems Manager Parameter Store.

 Packaging